ordina-jworks/ordina-jworks.github.io/_posts/2018-02-05-Writing-tests-in-Kotlin-with-MockK.md

 - Executing the logic that you want to test
 - Performing the necessary validation and verification checks to see if the result and behaviour matches your expectations.

-The test from above is written as followed:
+The test from above is written as follows:

 ```kotlin
 class ServiceTest {